|Emission mode||USB; Various BPSK and QPSK waveforms|

 |Known counterpart stations||E11, G11, S11, S11a, M03, F11, F03|

-Their schedules send twice a week, follow year-round UTC (no DST adjustments), and use three different frequencies depending on the month - one from November to February, one from May to August, and one for the remaining months.
-Each schedule always repeats 5 minutes after the first broadcast begins.
-On most schedules, each weekday carries a different message, which is repeated throughout the month (re-scrambled every week), and replaced on the first week of the next month.
+All P03 schedules are twice weekly, follow year-round UTC (no DST adjustments), and use one of three different frequencies depending on the month - one from November to February, another from May to August, and yet another one for the remaining months.
+There are always two identical broadcasts 5 minutes apart.

 Each weekday typically carries a different message, which appears at the beginning of the month and is repeated throughout it; sometimes, both weekdays carry the same message, and sometimes a new message arrives in the middle of the month.
 Every week, the message is rescrambled, retaining only the headers and the length.